Create an account sign-up-diamond

 Route Description for Seven Sacred Pools via Cibola Pass Trail

-This area can be a touch confusing where the trail isn’t as obvious.
-We recommend downloading a GPS track ahead of time, especially if you plan to venture past the pools on Soldier Pass Trail.
+Because signage can be limited in places, downloading a GPS track is recommended, especially if you plan to explore beyond the pools or continue along Soldier Pass Trail.

 Trail Highlights